Visiting the Twin Cities and looking for fun things to do?

 I think this windchime tree is my very favorite art installation in the entire park.
 Since the garden has reopened I’ve been in both the summer and winter time and you can only view this in the summer.
 Which makes sense, I guess, but how cool would it be to see the frozen white tundra that is Minnesota 7 months out of the year and hear the windchimes?

 When the wind really gets to whipping you can hear this from pretty far away and it’s so pretty.
 I’ve already let Pete know that this will be happening when we have a yard.
-Maybe not 672 windchimes, but definitely like five or seventeen.
+Maybe not 672 windchimes, but definitely somewhere between five and twenty-five.

 Great food options near the sculpture garden include-